-Carabram, Brampton’s Multicultural Festival, is expanding this year to include a central site at South Fletcher’s Sportsplex, to showcase additional cultures, music and food as well as an International Bazaar.
+Carabram, Brampton’s Multicultural Festival, is expanding to showcase additional cultures, music and food as well as an International Bazaar.

-Carabram Central, our Pavilion of Cultures, “allows us to invite other cultures, not having the resources, to participate as Cultural delegations,” says Carabram President Angela Johnson.
+Carabram’s Pavilion of Cultures allows us to invite other cultures, not having the resources, to participate as Cultural delegations,” says Carabram President Angela Johnson.
 “These cultural communities may not have the resources to put together a traditional cultural pavilion, but have the ability to share their culture.”
-Showcasing, Arabia, Latin America, Pakistan, Hawaii, Ukraine and Nepal.
+Showcasing, Arabia, Latin America, Pakistan, Ukraine and Nepal.

-Carabram will also present its World of Food Pavilion as part of the central site as well an International Market Bazaar with artisans and commercial vendors.
+Carabram will also present a World of Food as part of the site as well an International Market Bazaar with artisans and commercial vendors.

 In addition to the new South Fletcher’s site, our pavilions are located throughout the city.
-Canada is returning to the UNIFOR Local 1285 Hall, Caribbean and China are at Chris Gibson Recreation Centre, Eelam is at the Brampton Soccer Centre; India is at the Jim Archdekin Recreation Centre, Ireland is returning to Lions Hall on Avondale Rd., Philippines and Punjab are at Century Gardens Recreation Centre, and Portugal is at the Vasco da Gama Cultural Centre.
+Caribbean, China and Africa are at Chris Gibson Recreation Centre, Eelam is at the Brampton Soccer Centre; India is at the Jim Archdekin Recreation Centre, Ireland is returning to Lions Hall on Avondale Rd., Philippines and Canada are at Century Gardens Recreation Centre, with the Pavilion of Cultures and Portugal is at the Vasco da Gama Cultural Centre.

 “We are so fortunate to have such a diverse community and Carabram allows our visitors to not only celebrate their own culture but to also appreciate and learn about other cultures that contribute to the diverse makeup of our city,” says Johnson.

-While “free” passports will be available prior to and at the Carabram pavilions during the festival we are pre-selling tickets for $10 until July 13 when the price rises to $12 once the festival starts.
-Tickets are available online at www.carabram.org and at selected Brampton Recreation Centres and Brampton Transit kiosks, Shoppers World and many locations where the “Carabram Tickets for Sale” sign is displayed.
+Passports will be available in May for $10 until July 13 when the price rises to $12 once the festival starts.
+Tickets are available online at www.carabram.org and at selected Brampton Recreation Centres and Brampton Transit kiosks, Shoppers World and many locations where the “Carabram Passports for Sale” sign is displayed.
 Please check our website.